Virginia, Maryland and DC - Common Personal Injury Questions

 The insurance company offered me some money.
 Shouldn’t I take that and not bother getting an attorney involved?

 Insurance companies are very quick to throw small amounts of money at you so that you will take it.
 Taking money in compensation for a personal injury claim, however, releases them from any and all liability in the future.
-Statistics show that people nearly always do better with the assistance of an experienced lawyer.
+Insurance companies are answerable to their stockholders, while attorneys have an ethical and legal obligation to fight for you.
+Insurance companies want to settle cases for the smallest amount of money possible, whereas an attorney is trying to get you the most that you can.
+Statistics show that clients who hire attorneys usually double or triple the insurance companies' initial offers.

 Am I required to make a statement when the insurance company calls?

-There is no state or local law or regulation that requires the owner of a vehicle to make a written or recorded statement to an insurance company.
+There is no state or local law or regulation that requires the owner of a vehicle to make a written or recorded statement to an at-fault/third party insurance company.
 However, the requirement to make a statement may be part of your auto insurance policy.
-Refusing to give a statement if required can result in a disclaimer, meaning the insurance company refuses to assist you because of a breach of contract (your policy).
-This is another reason it is vital to have an attorney to advise you on these matters.
+Refusing to give a statement - if required - can result in a disclaimer, meaning the insurance company refuses to assist you because of a breach of contract (your policy).
+This is another reason it is vital to have an attorney to advise you on these matters - because just like in criminal cases, anything you say can and will be used against you by insurance companies.
+Our attorneys only allows these first-party statements when the client is protected by counsel.

 Do I have to give the other driver my information?

-Absolutely.
+Absolutely!
 It is the law in almost every jurisdiction that you give the other driver your information, and they give you theirs.
-This includes name, address, insurance policy carrier, and policy number.
+This includes name, address, telephone number, insurance policy carrier, and policy number.

 If I do not give you any money up front, how do you get paid?

-For personal injury cases, experienced lawyers work on what is referred to as a “contingent-fee basis, ” that is a percentage of the recovery.
-The contingent fee is sometimes referred to as the "keys to the courthouse".
+For personal injury cases, experienced lawyers work on what is referred to as a “contingent-fee basis, ” which is a percentage of the recovery.
+If you don't collect any money, then we do not get paid!

 Will I have to go to court?